pitt-crc/user-manual/docs/bioinformatics/bioimage.md

+# Biomedical Image Analysis

-# How to install and run your own version of biomedical image analysis tools?
+## How to install and run your own version of biomedical image analysis tools?

 There are multiple complexes to handle biomedical image analysis tools on HPC environments.
 In general, these software runs as a desktop software application.
 Most of the software also provide plugins, and these plugins can only be installed in a specific folder.